Timinator2000/Algorithm_X/05 - generalized exact cover/06 - mrs knuth - matrix.md

 # Visualizing the Model - Mrs Knuth Part II

-An... exact cover problem is often displayed as a matrix.
-The problem requirements are listed across the top as column headers.
-The possible actions are listed down the left side as row headers.
-1s are placed in the appropriate boxes to indicate which requirements are covered by each action.
-0s are often placed in the other cells, but I’m going to leave those cells blank in order to draw your attention to the locations of the 1s.
-Let’s take a look.
+The matrix below shows which requirements are satisfied by each action.
+Mrs. Knuth - Part II has not added a tremendous amount of complexity, yet the matrix has grow enough, even on the sample exercise, that it is no longer trivial to identify an exact cover just by looking at it.
 <BR><BR>

 ![Mrs. Knuth Part II Model](KnuthPartIIModel.png)

 <BR>
-The visual above should help you see where the term exact cover comes from.
-A proper solution is made up of a subset of rows that exactly covers all the columns.
-In our simple example, it is easy to see this can be accomplished by selecting rows 1, 3 and 5.
+In the next matrix, the rows that make up a solution are highlighted.
 <BR><BR>

 ![Mrs. Knuth Part II Solution](KnuthPartIISolution1.png)

 <BR>
-Let's eliminate the unused rows to really highlight the "exact cover".
+Like we have done before, let's eliminate the unused rows to highlight the "exact cover".
 <BR><BR>

 ![Mrs. Knuth Part II Solution Rows](KnuthPartIISolution2.png)

 <BR>
-Think about the size of the matrix for 9x9 Sudoku: 243 columns and 729 rows, yet Algorithm X easily processes a matrix of that size to find all solutions!
-Later in this playground, I’ll demonstrate how Algorithm X works.
-For now, I need you to trust me.
-If you can build a proper model (requirements, actions and mapping from actions to the satisfied requirements), Algorithm X will easily find all the solutions.

-In the next section, I’ll show you how to use an out-of-the-box AlgorithmXSolver to generate solutions for your models.
+In the next section, I’ll discuss how to add optional requirements to your AlogrithmXSolver subclass.